quiet-node/meetup-app/README.md

 Live: https://serene-retreat-94411.herokuapp.com

 A Social network for developers to connect.
-Built on top of the MERN stack
+Powered by the MERN stack

 ## App's functionalities: